-Sycamore Creek Community Charter School proposes to be a site-based school for students in TK through 8th grade.
-SCCCS' instructional framework enables its students to achieve the objectives specified in the charter, as well as master the academic content standards in core curriculum areas as adopted by the State Board of Education pursuant to Education Code Section 60605.
+Sycamore Creek Community Charter School II proposes to be a site-based school for students in TK through 12th grade.
+SCCCS II's instructional framework enables its students to achieve the objectives specified in the charter, as well as master the academic content standards in core curriculum areas as adopted by the State Board of Education pursuant to Education Code Section 60605.
 This will be done through careful curriculum planning that identifies clearly defined measurable and testable objectives and goals that have historically been successfully adopted through principles guided by public Waldorf education.
 The result will be an integrated, rigorous linguistically and culturally relevant education program.

-SCCCS will use a backward approach beginning with the Common Core State Standards followed by determining how the nine multiple intelligences described herein can be achieved using methods guided by the core principles of public Waldorf education.
-SCCCS will also use formative and summative assessment results to inform instructional practices on a regular basis, including decisions about: cooperative learning groups, curricular and instructional materials, targeted intervention, and extra enrichment opportunities.
+SCCCS II will use a backward approach beginning with the Common Core State Standards followed by determining how the nine multiple intelligences described herein can be achieved using methods guided by the Core Principles of Public Waldorf Education.
+SCCCS II will also use formative and summative assessment results to inform instructional practices on a regular basis, including decisions about: cooperative learning groups, curricular and instructional materials, targeted intervention, and extra enrichment opportunities.

-The main block subjects (language arts, science, mathematics and social studies) will be taught in cycles of 2-4-week instructional blocks.
+The main block subjects (language arts, science, mathematics, and social studies) will be taught in cycles of 2-4-week instructional blocks.
 Presentation in the block system guarantees adequate access to each subject, allowing students to learn material in depth.
 At the beginning of each year, teachers will create and share a written yearly block rotation.
-The block rotation will organize learning goals from the SCCCS curriculum co-alignment into thematic, integrated units of study.
-SCCCS teachers will submit lesson plans that specifically identify concepts and skills of the Waldorf/Common Core Standards and MI.
+The block rotation will organize learning goals from the SCCCS II curriculum co-alignment into thematic, integrated units of study.
+SCCCS II teachers will submit lesson plans that specifically identify concepts and skills of the Waldorf/Common Core Standards and MI.
 The teachers' planning process has three distinct stages.